mikenoethiger/cgrade/README.md

 # About

-A simple command line program that manages grades based on a csv file.
+A simple command line tool with which you can manage school grades in a csv file.

+*Contact: noethiger.mike@gmail.com*

 # Usage